dmccreary/dmccreary/docs/recommendations.md

 I had the pleasure of working with Dan at Thrivent Financial on the PACE program.
 The original project I was to work on was put on hold and so I had the opportunity to work with Dan on a Metadata Registry he was creating with XForms and XQuery.
 I had not worked with those technologies before and he spent a lot of time with me training me.
 He was an extremely good mentor and very patient with me as I learned more.
 Dan's knowledge of metadata, xml, OLAP cubes, and services is extremely impressive.
 He is one of the most knowledgeable architects I've ever had the opportunity to work with in my career.
 I would highly recommend him!
 I hope I have the opportunity to work with him again in the future!

 ## Integrity Solutions

+#### Craig Laurent

+* Software Solution Provider
+* November 12, 2014
+* Dan was senior to Craig but didn't manage Craig directly

+Dan is the rare person who is both a good Technologist and a good manager.
+I worked at a company where he was President, he took time out of his busy day to connect with me and provide me unique and effective training.
+Dan has very good architectural and design skills; and he continues to learn and improve.

 #### Jack Nutting